National Defence Academy (India): Battalions and Squadrons

-Each squadron has approximately 100 to 120 cadets drawn from senior as well as junior courses under training in the Academy.
+Each squadron has approximately 100 to 120 cadets drawn from junior and senior courses under training in the academy.

-As the number of cadets joining the NDA increased annually, the Defence Ministry of India sanctioned the raising of 16th, 17th and 18th squadrons in 2012, with the initial letter of their names being "P", "Q" and "R" respectively.
+As the number of cadets joining the NDA increased annually, the Defence Ministry of India sanctioned the raising of 16th, 17th, and 18th squadrons in 2012, with the initial letter of their names being "P", "Q" and "R" respectively.

-The prestigious Inter Squadron Championship Trophy is awarded to the best Squadron.
+The prestigious Inter Squadron Championship Trophy is awarded to the best squadron.
 The champion squadron has the proud tradition of possession of the Champion banner for one term, which is carried during the parade and other sports meets.
-Each Squadron has its own nickname, an individual identity with a richly textured history and mascot.
-The rudimentary import of the NDA's motto "Service before Self" is first taught in the environs of the Squadron, where a cadet learns the importance of putting the Squadron's requirements well above his own.
+Each squadron has its nickname, an individual identity with a richly textured history, and a mascot.
+The rudimentary import of the NDA's motto "Service before Self" is first taught in the environs of the squadron, where a cadet learns the importance of putting the squadron's requirements well above his own.

-Academy Honour Code
+Academy honour code

-The cadets in the NDA live by a strict honour code which guides them through their rigorous training schedule.
+The cadets in the NDA live by a strict honor code that guides them through their rigorous training schedule.
+They are trained to live a disciplined life.

-Academy Prayer
+Academy prayer

-The NDA Prayer is religion agnostic.
+The NDA Prayer is a religion agnostic.
 Rather than praying to God of any specific religion, the prayer has been modeled to seek blessings for performing duty to the country and remain morally straight.
-The prayer also seeks blessings for granting opportunities of service to the country and the men the cadets would go on to lead and over all to place 'service before self'.
+The prayer also seeks blessings for granting opportunities of service to the country and the men the cadets would go on to lead and overall to place 'service before self'.